-Before you start, print these instructions and read "Important safety information" on page iv.
+Before you start, print these instructions.
+Read the important safety information first.
+See "Important safety information" on page iv.

 Note: Depending on the model, your computer might look slightly different from the illustrations in this topic.

 To replace the bottom cover, do the following: